stackforge/fuel-docs/infra/third_party.rst

 .. _openstack-dev/ci-sandbox: https://review.fuel-infra.org/[ADDME]

 The Fuel Infrastructure team disables mis-behaving third-party ci accounts at its discretion.
-This documentation endeavours to outline specific circumstances that may lead to an account being disabled.
+This documentation endeavors to outline specific circumstances that may lead to an account being disabled.
 There have been times when third-party ci systems behave in ways we didn't envision and therefore were unable to document prior to the event.
 If your third-party ci system has been disabled, please don't hesitate to contact devops team.

-In order to get your Third Pary CI account to have voting permissions on repos in gerrit in addition to ``fuel-external/test`` you have a greater chance of success if you follow these steps:
+In order to get your Third Party CI account to have voting permissions on repos in Gerrit in addition to ``fuel-external/test`` you have a greater chance of success if you follow these steps:

 * Set up your system and test it according to "Testing your CI setup" outlined